energietransitie/needforheat-generic-firmware/README.md

-# Generic firmware for Twomes measurement devices
+# Generic firmware for NeedForHeat measurement devices
-This repository contains the generic firmware, with features common to various Twomes measurement devices, based on an [ESP32](https://en.wikipedia.org/wiki/ESP32).
+This repository contains the generic firmware, with features common to various NeedForHeat measurement devices, based on an [ESP32](https://en.wikipedia.org/wiki/ESP32).

-See [Twomes presence detection documentation](https://www.energietransitiewindesheim.nl/twomes-generic-esp-firmware/deploying/configuring-presence-detection) for more specific information about the optional presence detection capabilities of this Twomes generic firmware.
+See [NeedForHeat presence detection documentation](https://www.energietransitiewindesheim.nl/needforheat-generic-firmware/deploying/configuring-presence-detection) for more specific information about the optional presence detection capabilities of this NeedForHeat generic firmware.

 ## Table of contents
 * [General info](#general-info)